 Meteorology in general, weather forecasting, equipment and instruments

 Techniques of pilotage, coastal and offshore navigation, development and use of navigation equipment

 Design, care and repair of sails, sailmaking & sailmakers.

 The authors are listed alphabeticaly within each category and each book has its own catalogue number.

 Can't get into the Club to borrow a book, visit our book reviews page and buy from our Amazon Store.
 Click on the green box Buy from Amazon and continue shopping on Amazon.

 Can't see what you want?
 Browse the catalogues of some of the Club's favourite publishers.

-An independent company, run by a team of enthusiastic sailors, including the original founder.
+An independent company, run by a team of enthusiastic sailors and racers.
+With a catalogue that reflects this.

-The world’s largest nautical publisher, we have books for all levels of expertise and on all topics of interest.
+The world’s largest nautical publisher,with books for all levels of expertise and on all topics of interest.

 Debbie Wheeler, Club Librarian